Trankei/inf8225-emoclassifier/README.md

 > The dataset is already available in the `processed_data` folder.
 The data was built using the `TrainTestSplitData_random.ipynb`.

 ## Models:
+Since most of the the models are to big to push into github you should run these codes to build the models
 ### Late Fusion
 To generate Late Fusion model `late_fusion_models.pkl`, run
 > `code/late_fusion/LateFusion.ipynb`